Notavatarkorra/notavatarkorra.github.io/Porters 5 forces.md

 government polices, need to understand how and what policies will be a barrier for me

 1. Threat of New Entrants
-**Your goal:**
+**My goal:**
 Build **barriers to entry** by developing proprietary systems, securing partnerships, and meeting complex regulations.

-Build regulatory and clinical partnerships early to create barriers to
+How do i doit: Build regulatory and clinical partnerships early to create barriers to
 entry
 Partner with them to use their licenses, infrastructure, or know-how to ensure compliance.
+-Instead of hiring my own physician, use a **telehealth company** that already has doctors licensed across multiple states.
+ -Instead of opening my own lab, **white-label through a CLIA-certified lab**.
+ -Instead of owning a pharmacy, **partner with a 503A** that already handles fulfillment and compliance.
 #### . **Legal or Compliance Consultants**
-- These aren't formal partners like labs or pharmacies, but working with a **regulatory consultant**, FDA expert, or healthcare attorney ensures you're building a business that won't get shut down.
+-These aren't formal partners like labs or pharmacies, but working with a **regulatory consultant**, FDA expert, or healthcare attorney ensures you're building a business that won't get shut down.
 -
 - #### **Telehealth Providers (Licensed Physicians & Platforms)**-
 -